jmikola/JmikolaAutoLoginBundle/README.md

                 token_param: al
 ```

+If you want to redirect user after login to exact url instead of default also add `&_target_path=PATH` paramater to the
+link.

 ### FOSUserBundle Configuration Example

 If you are using [FOSUserBundle][], defining a service ID for your user provider